Language engineering

 Language engineering involves the creation of natural language processing systems, whose cost and outputs are measurable and predictable.
 It is a distinct field contrasted to natural language processing and computational linguistics.
 A recent trend of language engineering is the use of Semantic Web technologies for the creation, archiving, processing, and retrieval of machine processable language data.

+Meta-Language Engineering is a proposed extension of Language Engineering first recorded in 2025, associated with the work of Delyone de Paula Canedo Filho.
+The term is used to designate an approach that, in addition to natural language processing, encompasses the symbolic, cognitive, and epistemological structuring of language systems.